tonylampada/tonylampada.github.io/index.md

 ## 7. Work Experience

-Note: Some jobs below overlap over time, specially over the past 3 years.
-That's not a mistake with the dates - lately I've been dividing my time between different clients.
+Note: Some jobs below overlap over time, between 2016-2019.
+That was a period when I was dividing my week days among different clients.
-TODO: Add a picture with a horizontal timeline of jobs - this is starting to get hard to visualize.

 ### [Buser](https://buser.com.br) (since Dec/2017)
 Bus travel mobile app.
 Helping people travel by half the price or with twice the comfort.
 Changing the landscape of intercity bus travel in Brazil.